Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 - Toilet paper

 A household can shop at the pantry once a month.
 Twelve visits a year.

 The amount of food a family receives is based on the number of people in their household.
 For each member in the home, 10 lbs. of food can be received.
 The limit, however, is 50 lbs. a visit.
 For example, a family of 6 will receive 50 lbs. of food a month.

-Visit the Volunteer Registry Page and apply.
+Visit the Volunteer Registry Page and check the box "Food Pantry".

 No person residing in a residential area in this city shall keep, harbor, or possess more than three dogs or cats (Ordinance #90.16), this is a misdemeanor.
 For exceptions see Ordinance 90.40, which deals with Boarding Kennels.

 Items that can be recycled include:

 Cardboard & Paper BagsPaperboard Magazines & CatalogsJunk MailPhone BooksNewspaperOffice PaperSteel & Tin CansClear GlassColored GlassKitchen CookwareAluminum CansPlastic Jugs/BottlesHousehold Plastic (#1 – #7)Plastic Bags